 Making a Refugee Claim

-If the applicant is found to be eligible to make a refugee claim, the case will be referred to the Immigration and Refugee Board (IRB).
+If the applicant is found to be eligible to make a refugee claim, the case will be referred to the Immigration and Refugee Board.
 A person who has reached this stage of the process is referred to as a ‘refugee claimant’.
-They will be given a refugee ID document.
-It is using this document that refugee claimants will access services such as: social assistance (Ontario Works), health insurance (IFH), English classes for adults and school for children.
+They will be issued a Refugee Protection Claim Document that will serve as an identity document.
+This entitles them to access services such as: social assistance, health insurance, English classes for adults and school for children.
 Access to support to pay for lawyer’s fees is accessed through legal aid and the amount that is covered depends on the province of residence.

-Navigating the refugee system can be challenging.
-CLEO has created a clear flow chart to help visualize the multiple steps of the process: http://refugee.cleo.on.ca/sites/default/files/docs/Refugee%20Claim%20Flowchart2014jan.pdf
+Navigating the refugee system can be confusing.
+Community Legal Education Ontario has created a clear flow chart to help understand the process: